 If you are in the pacific northwest you can find them in local health food stores and some groceries.
 I’ve heard that most vegan markets and some Seventh Day Adventist stores have them too.

 Since I’m in North Carolina I order mine on Amazon.

 While there may be similar products, Soy Curls is trademarked by Butler Foods.
 You can use different dried products in the recipes or just use the ready-to-go vegan chicken substitutes available at your local grocery.

 How to cook them?

 Since they are a dehydrated food, you need to reconstitute them first in most recipes*.
-Many recipes, like Southern Style Air Fryer Soy Curls I’m just using hot water to soak them in, draining, then adding a flavor coating on the outside.
-In other foods you might choose to use a vegan chicken bouillon, like my inexpensive homemade version, mixed with water to give them more flavor.
+In many recipes, like Southern Style Air Fryer Soy Curls I’m just using hot water to soak them in, drain, then adding a flavor coating on the outside.
+In other foods, you might choose to use vegan chicken bouillon, like my inexpensive homemade version, mixed with water to give them more flavor.

 Do you always rehydrate Soy Curls before cooking?